Oneflow-Inc/OneFlow-Benchmark/ClickThroughRate/WideDeepLearning/wdl_test_report.md

 ![image](https://github.com/Oneflow-Inc/oneflow-documentation/raw/master/cn/docs/adv_examples/imgs/fixed_batch_size_memory.png)

-Summary, from one device to 8 devices, OneFlow-WDL ran faster than HugeCTR with less less memory consumption.
+To summarise, from one device to 8 devices, OneFlow-WDL ran faster than HugeCTR with less memory usage.

-### Batch size per device = 16384 , multi-devices Performance
+### Batch size per device = 16384 , multi-devices performance
-The main purpose of test is to test the average latency over different GPU devices with batch size per device= 16384, the total batch size is scaled with device number.
+The main purpose of test is to test the average latency over different GPU devices with batch size=16384 per device, the total batch size is scaled with device number.
 7 hidden layers with 1024 neural units are applied in this test.

 Results：